GiovanH/fansim-engine/README.md

 **Q:** Why should I use this instead of just editing up the rpy files that came with the game--

 **A:** *please do not do that.* See [Why PQMS?](#why-pqms)

-**Q:** What's a "recent version of python"?

-**A:** 3.6 or above.
-[You should download the latest stable version for windows](https://www.python.org/downloads/) and add python to your PATH during installation.

 Recommended use is to execute the scripts from console while in the `src` folder, but just launching the scripts *should* work in most cases for the patcher and launcher.